nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 |--------------------|--------------------------------------------------------------------------|
 | **`t/ENTRY_TYPE`** | An entry type refers to either `e` for "Expenditure" or `i` for "Income" |

-1. View a PieChart of all expenditures by categories
+1. View a Pie Chart of all expenditures by categories
    - Examples: `view t/e`
-   - Expected: `Show graphically all expenditure by category` and a PieChart on the right of the application.
+   - Expected: `Show graphically all expenditure by category` and a Pie Chart on the right of the application.

    ![ViewCommandExpenditureCategory](images/ug/ViewCommandExpenditureCategory.png)

-2. View a PieChart of all incomes by categories
+2. View a Pie Chart of all incomes by categories
    - Examples: `view t/i`
-   - Expected: `Show graphically all income by category` and a PieChart on the right of the application
+   - Expected: `Show graphically all income by category` and a Pie Chart on the right of the application

 ### View entries by month: `view t/ENTRY_TYPE mo/MONTH`